Issa Rae Shares How She Got Invited To The Obamas' For Dinner

 "We invited ourselves to cook for them.
 Well, Tiffany said she would cook — I would just bring the drinks.
 And Michelle was like 'Yeah, come through to Chicago!'
 So we're just waiting on you, Michelle," she joked.

-In the segment, Issa Rae also talked about how despite her fame, she doesn't always get recognized by fans (or not-so-big fans) of the show.
-She mentions that she often gets recognized as someone that "looks just like that girl Issa Rae."
+In the segment, Issa Rae also talked about how despite her fame, she doesn't always get recognised by fans (or not-so-big fans) of the show.
+She mentions that she often gets recognised as someone that "looks just like that girl Issa Rae."

 The writer, actress, director and producer has had success with Insecure and has recently announced a deal with HBO to work on three upcoming shows, including family drama Sweet Life and romantic comedy Him or Her.
 Sweet Life, which Issa Rae will be co-creator, will be focused on the life of a family living in Los Angeles during the 1990s; Him Or Her will be a romantic comedy focused on a black bisexual male lead.